Monthly Archives: January 2012

 Susan is an outdoor enthusiast and can often be found backpacking in the Sierras.
 When not exploring National Parks, she loves cooking and baking for her family and friends.

-- Structural Engineers Association of Northern California (SEAONC), Structural Engineering Engagement and Equity (SE3) Committee Member and Continuing Education Committee Past Chair
+- Structural Engineers Association of Northern California (SEAONC), Board Member, Business Forum Past Chair, Continuing Education Committee Past Chair

 Masume is a licensed Structural Engineer and an analyst at Forell | Elsesser who brings nearly a decade of experience and a breadth of knowledge that includes all major construction materials for educational, cultural, laboratory, and commercial buildings.
 She is proactive in her problem-solving approach and always looks at an issue from different perspectives to find the most appropriate solution.